rainerbez/pdfchopper/README.md

 1. Build the DEB file:
    `dpkg-deb --build pdfchopper`
-   You can also use the link [pdfchopper-deb](PDFChopper-deb) to download the pre-built DEB package.
+   You can also use the link [pdfchopper.deb](pdfchopper.deb) to download the pre-built DEB package.
 2. Install the package:
    `dpkg -i pdfchopper.deb`
 3. Run PDFChopper from the application menu or by executing `pdfchopper` in the terminal.